 In the Central and Eastern European region, the KBC Bank Group focuses on four home countries, being the Czech Republic, the Slovak Republic, Hungary and Bulgaria.
-The main Central and Eastern European entities of the KBC Bank Group in those home markets are United Bulgarian Bank and KBC Bank Bulgaria (ex-Raiffeisenbank Bulgaria, acquired in 2022) in Bulgaria, ČSOB in the Slovak Republic, ČSOB in the Czech Republic, and K&H Bank in Hungary.
+The main Central and Eastern European entities of the KBC Bank Group in those home markets are United Bulgarian Bank in Bulgaria, ČSOB in the Slovak Republic, ČSOB in the Czech Republic, and K&H Bank in Hungary.